att/CSO-SBoM/README.md

 ### 6.4.3 multiversion
 * python3 query1_multiver.py {date}
-    * where {date} is date to one you want to query eg '2019.04.01'
+    - where {date} is date to one you want to query eg '2019.04.01'
+    - prerequisites:
+      * export GDBPATH='path to directory of GraphDb files'

 * this returns a printout of information:
     * the number of servers with no multiver pakages
     * the number of servers with at least one multi-ver-package